 d.
-Create a new sour ce of substantial light or 0 d adversely affect day or n the area?
-(Sources: 1, 2, \boxtimes
+Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+(Sources: 1, 2, 10) \boxtimes

 Discussion (d): The photovoltaic technology proposed uses non-reflective panels to convert solar energy into electricity.
 The panels have microscopically irregular surfaces and are designed to trap the rays of sunlight and absorb as much light as possible, further reducing reflection and glare.
 They reflect much less of the sun's energy than normal glass because the panels are not reflective.
 Therefore, the project would not be a substantial source of glare.
 There will be no lighting as part of the project, therefore nighttime views in the area will not be impacted.